When organic fertilization becomes mineral – a systemic look at organic grows

 In practice, this looks like this:

-• Substrates become depleted almost as quickly as in mineral growing.
+• substrates deplete similarly quickly as in mineral grows

-The grow works – but not because it's organic, but because it's directly supplied with nutrients .
-Biology plays, at best, a minor role.
+The grow works – but not because it's organic, but because it's directly supplied.
+Biology plays at most a minor role.

-Beginners often can't tell the difference because the plants initially look good.
-Experienced growers usually only notice it after several runs, when substrates become unstable, salt problems arise, or the tolerance for mistakes decreases.
+For beginners, this is often not apparent because the plants initially look good.
+For experienced growers, the difference usually only becomes clear after several runs, when substrates become unstable, salt problems arise, or tolerance for error decreases.

-A truly organic grow is not characterized by the fertilizer label, but by:
+A truly organically managed grow is characterized not by the fertilizer's label, but by:

 • active microflora